donghui435/YouTube-video-info-download-including-title-channel-automatically-generated-subtitles-/README.md

 ## Video info part
 This code is using the same dataset as the subtitle using, and output is a json file with all the information for each video, all the output is stored at Data/video_info

+## Data cleaning
+In the downloaded subtitle files, there are some words connected to each other without space.
+Therefore, spell checking will apply and two connected words should be splitted.
+Stopword is also applied during cleaning process.
+The code file is Data cleaning.py and the output result is under Data/Caption after clean